-For more details about vertical interpolations (and extrapolations) used in FULL-POS and in the observation interpolator, see part 4 of documentation (IDFPOS).
-For more details about horizontal interpolations used in the semi-Lagrangian scheme and also in the observation interpolator, see part 12 of documentation (IDSL).
+For more details about vertical interpolations (and extrapolations) used in FULL-POS and in the observation interpolator, see part 3 of documentation (IDFPOS).
+For more details about horizontal interpolations used in the semi-Lagrangian scheme and also in the observation interpolator, see part 13 of documentation (IDSL).

-12 The initialization.
+13 The initialisation.

-12.1 The different types of initialization schemes.
+13.1 The different types of initialisation schemes.

 In the atmosphere there are "slow" evolving waves (Rossby waves) and "fast" evolving waves (for example gravity waves).
-The aim of the initialization is to control the amount of gravity waves by some filtering in the analysis.
-There are mainly two classes of algorithms to do that: the normal mode initialization (NMI) and the digital filter initialization (DFI).
-The normal mode initialization can be easily implemented in a non-transformed spherical geometry but the presence of tilting and stretching brings some difficulties to implement such a scheme (it is necessary in this case to do some calculations in the geographical space).
-The digital filter initialization can be implemented on all types of geometry.
-It performs better in a stretched tilted spherical geometry than the NMI initialization scheme.
+The aim of the initialisation is to control the amount of gravity waves by some filtering in the analysis.
+There are mainly two classes of algorithms to do that: the normal mode initialisation (NMI) and the digital filter initialisation (DFI).
+The normal mode initialisation can be easily implemented in a non-transformed spherical geometry but the presence of tilting and stretching brings some difficulties to implement such a scheme (it is necessary in this case to do some calculations in the geographical space).
+The digital filter initialisation can be implemented on all types of geometry.
+It performs better in a stretched tilted spherical geometry than the NMI initialisation scheme.
 The NMI scheme is no longer used.
 METEO-FRANCE currently uses only the DFI scheme.

-12.2 Normal mode initialization (NMI).
+13.2 Normal mode initialisation (NMI).

-Algorithm: A variable X can be written $X{\rm R} + X{\rm G}$ where $X{\rm R}$ is the slow component (Rossby waves) and $X{\rm G}$ is the fast component (gravity waves).
-The linear NMI initialization replaces $X{\rm G}$ by zero.
-The non-linear NMI initialization replaces $\frac{dX{\rm G}}{dt}$ by zero.
+- Algorithm: A variable X can be written $X_R + X_G$ where X_R is the slow component (Rossby waves) and X_G is the fast component (gravity waves).
+The linear NMI initialisation replaces X_G by zero.
+The non-linear NMI initialisation replaces $\frac{dX_G}{dt}$ by zero.
 The separation between slow and fast modes is first done vertically using a linear operator (which is also used in the semi-implicit scheme).
 Each vertical mode has its own list of horizontal modes.
 The fastest vertical modes are eliminated.
 For the slowest vertical modes only a subset of horizontal modes is kept.
-In the ARPEGE/IFS framework the NMI initialization The NMI scheme is no longer implemented in ARPEGE/IFS (pruned in 2012).

-Documentation: A rather short description of the NMI algorithm and its implementation in IFS can be found in the chapter 7 of ECMWF documentation (TDECDAS), this is the most recent available documentation.
+The NMI scheme is no longer implemented in ARPEGE/IFS (pruned in 2012). - Documentation: A rather short description of the NMI algorithm and its implementation in IFS can be found in the chapter 7 of ECMWF documentation (TDECDAS), this is the most recent available documentation.
 Some documentations have been written in the times on METEO-FRANCE side but they are now partly obsolete.
 One can find in part 2.6 of (NTA22) a brief description of the NMI scheme as it has been implemented in ARPEGE in the beginning of the 1990s.
 More details about the algorithms and the code as it was in the beginning of the 1990s is described in (NTA23).
 Documentation (IDNMI) provides some namelists allowing to run the NMI scheme, but this documentation has also a significant couple of years.
 Some other documentations such (NTA31) or (NTA33), written in the beginning of the 1990s, give more theoretical aspects, and some examples of alternative proposals which have probably never been implemented in ARPEGE/IFS.

-12.3 Digital filter initialization (DFI).
+13.3 Digital filter initialisation (DFI).

-Algorithm and basics about the organigramme: Contrary to the NMI initialization which is a purely spatial filtering, the DFI initialization is a temporal filtering and requires a forward forecast and also a backward forecast in order to display a model state in a time span centred on t_0 .
+Algorithm and basics about the organigramme: Contrary to the NMI initialisation which is a purely spatial filtering, the DFI initialisation is a temporal filtering and requires a forward forecast and also a backward forecast in order to display a model state in a time span centred on t_0 .
 If M{span} is the number of integration timesteps of the time span, high frequency oscillations of X are removed by replacing X by a "good" temporal average of X: